rnascunha/coap-te/README.md

 All the examples shown for Linux/Windows system can also be used to understand how to use **CoAP-te** at ESP32.
 You just need to deal with the specificities of the microcontroller envirioment.

 The ESP32 examples can be found at the `examples/esp32` directory.
-To use then, copy the directory and initialize the ESP-IDF envirioment as exaplained [here](#esp32-idf).
+To use then, copy the directory and initialize the ESP-IDF envirioment as explained [here](#esp32-idf).
 After that, configure the examples, compile and flash it:

 ```
 #Configure